ConsenSys/doc.pantheon/docs/HowTo/Send-Transactions/Creating-Sending-Private-Transactions.md

 !!! note
-    If sending more than 1 transaction to be mined in the same block (that is, you're not waiting for the transaction receipt), you must calculate the private transaction nonce outside Besu.
+    If sending more than 1 transaction to be mined in the same block (that is, you're not waiting for the transaction receipt), you must calculate the private transaction nonce outside Hyperledger Besu.